 The purpose of aligning marketing and sales is to make the communication between the team run smoothly and they can set up the goals that must be achieved together.
-This strategy is begun with the marketing team approached a number of leads which will be followed up by the sales team.
+This strategy is begun with the marketing team approached some leads which will be followed up by the sales team.

-Because the targets and results are quantitative, increasing sales becomes easier by evaluating the performance and deciding the required number of leads in the future.
+Because the targets and results are quantitative, increasing sales become easier by evaluating the performance and deciding the required number of leads in the future.

 Manage Sales Commission

-Commission for sales staff is one of the main efforts that is useful in increasing the manufacturing sales.
-It can motivate them to sell the products better and quicker.
+The commission for sales staff is one of the main efforts that are useful in increasing manufacturing sales.
+It can motivate them to sell their products better and quicker.

-For an easy commission, manufacturer can automate the process by using sales system which can analyze the sales staff data and performance.
+For an easy commission, manufacturers can automate the process by using the sales system which can analyze the sales staff data and performance.

 Manage the Market Territory Distribution